 A. Pass the endpoint ID as an option

 We support a special connection option named

-project, which you can set to identify the cluster you are connecting to.
+project, which you can set to identify the endpoint you are connecting to.
 More specifically, you can set pass

 For example, instead of the following connection string:

 This option is expected to work if your application or library permits it to be set.
 But not all of them do, especially in the case of GUI applications.